A County Durham charity that aims to prevent suicide has seen a 100% rise in calls.

-Staff from If U Care Share Foundation, based in Chester Le Street, have been running the charity from home and arranging online and over the phone support for people who are struggling emotionally and mentally at this time.
+Staff from If U Care Share Foundation, based in Chester Le Street, have been running the charity from home.
+As need has risen, they have arranged online and phone support for people who are struggling at this time.

-A £5,000 grant through County Durham Community Foundation, from the National Emergencies Trust, has helped the team keep going.
+A £5,000 grant through County Durham Community Foundation has helped the team keep going.
+Due to funding from the National Emergencies Trust, the Foundation has made almost 200 grants.

-Before the pandemic, the charity was working with more than 200 people at risk of death by suicide, but now calls to the service have doubled.
+Before the pandemic, the Durham suicide charity was working with more than 200 people at risk of death by suicide.
+And now calls to the service have doubled.

-The charity’s forecasted income from events is now in jeopardy due to a number of cancelled fundraising events, but Dominic reports that they have had a lot of public support.
+The charity’s fundraising is now at risk due to a number of cancelled fundraising events, but Dominic reports that they have had a lot of public support.

-He added: “The community response has been great – we have even had people shaving their hair to raise money for us and doing other challenges.
-We’ve even had cakes delivered from people who wanted to show appreciation for what we do.
+He added: “The community response has been great.
+We have even had people shaving their hair to raise money for us.
+We’ve had cakes delivered from people who wanted to show appreciation for what we do.

 “The biggest fear for us as an organisation is the financial worry as the demand is only going to get worse over the next few weeks.
-People are worrying about money and not getting that face-to-face support.
-The longer this continues the more people are going to be at risk.”
+People are worrying about money, while not getting that face-to-face support.
+More people are going to be at risk the longer this continues.”

-County Durham has one of the highest rates of suicide in the country with those bereaved by suicide 70 per cent more likely to take their own life.
+County Durham has one of the highest rates of suicide in the country.
+And those bereaved by suicide are 70 per cent more likely to take their own life.